 value your efforts to buy locally so be sure to utilize it as a marketing tool.

 - Montana Menu Board: a reusable menu board designed to showcase Montana foods served in cafeterias Download poster for printing and Instructions.
-Contact us for printed & laminated posters ready to be used with dry erase markers.
+We reccomend printing and laminating the posters to be used with dry erase markers.

 - The Discover Montana's Delicious Treasures poster and meal-planning and food exploration lesson for elementary students (grades 2-5) is intended to teach basic nutrition to children while showcasing healthy Montana foods.

 - Identify local items on the weekly menu that goes in the school newsletter, on the school web site, or in the local newspaper.

 - Create a farm to school bulletin board in your cafeteria.
 Each month feature a different local farmer who is providing food to your program.

 - Conduct taste test events with new local products or recipes.

 - Work in collaboration with teachers and school administrators to set up field trips to farms that are providing products to your program.
 Call on those teachers and individuals who are already engaged in these activities such as the school’s agriculture teacher or the Future Farmers of America club advisor and student members.
 Learn more about farm field trips in Food Education K-12.

 - Consider starting a Harvest of the Month program at your school by featuring a different local food each month with announcements, posters, labeling, classroom activities, etc. Sign up online today!

 - Join in the celebration!
 Use these events to help grow your farm to school program

 or showcase your on-going efforts and get more of your school and community involved.